jwowillo/jwowillo/content/trim/packages/trimming.md

 ## Description

-Package `trimming` consists of implementations of `Trimming`s.
-A `Trimming` is a way to add extra functionality to any `handler.Handler` without having to change or manipulate the actual `handler.Handler` logic.
-Imagine a `Trimming` working like the diagram:
+Package `trimming` consists of implementations of `trim.Trimming`s.
+A `trim.Trimming` is a way to add extra functionality to any `trim.Handler` without having to change or manipulate the actual `trim.Handler` logic.
+Imagine a `trim.Trimming` working like the diagram:

 <center>![Diagram]({{ static }}/trim/packages/trimming.png)</center>

-The `handler.Handler` is the base functionality provided in the inner black box.
+The `trim.Handler` is the base functionality provided in the inner black box.
 It already has an input and output.
-The `Trimming` sits in front of the black box's input and output and imitates its interface.
-The input and output are manipulated by the `Trimming`.
+The `trim.Trimming` sits in front of the black box's input and output and imitates its interface.
+The input and output are manipulated by the `trim.Trimming`.

-Since `Trimming`s pretend to be `handler.Handler`s, the extend the `handler.Handler` interface and provided their own interface method, `Apply(handler.Handler)`.
-This method substitutes the `trimming.Trimming`s black box for a new one.
+Since `trim.Trimming`s pretend to be `trim.Handler`s, they extend the `trim.Handler` interface and provide their own interface method, `Apply(trim.Handler)`.
+This method substitutes the `trim.Trimming`s black box for a new one.

-Any type which has `Trimming`s is called `Trimmed`.
-This interface has a single method with signature `Trimmings() []Trimming` which returns all the `Trimming`s on a `Trimmed` type.
+Any type which has `trim.Trimming`s is called `trim.Trimmed`.
+This interface has a single method with signature `Trimmings() []trim.Trimming` which returns all the `trim.Trimming`s on a `trim.Trimmed` type.

-The package also consists of several `Trimming` implementations documented at the linked "API Documentation and Examples".
+The package contains implementations of several `trim.Trimming`.